 - offences listed in the Terrorism Act 2006.

 Convictions that are 'spent' (as defined by the Rehabilitation of Offenders Act 1974) or will be spent at the point of starting the course of study do not need to be declared.
 If you are uncertain as to whether your conviction is spent, please seek independent advice.

 Programmes requiring Disclosure and Barring Service (DBS) checks

 Process for handling cases of declared relevant convictions

-If you have declared a criminal conviction, the Director of Graduate Admissions may contact you to seek further information on the conviction and to explain the procedure to you.
+If you have declared a criminal conviction, the Director of Graduate Admissions will contact you to seek further information on the conviction and to explain the procedure to you.
 It may also be necessary to approach third parties in order to request additional information (for example referees or your probation officer).
 Your permission will always be obtained before approaching such third parties.

 Criminal Conviction Panel

 The Director of Graduate Admissions will assess whether the details of any relevant, unspent offence will be considered by a Criminal Conviction Panel (CCP), comprising the Director of Graduate Admissions, the Director of Student Welfare and Support Services, the UAB Director of Graduate Studies, and a representative from the accepting college, where applicable.
 In the event that an accepting college has not yet been determined, the chair of the Graduate Committee of the Conference of Colleges or their nominee will be invited to join the CCP.
 A representative of Legal Services will be available to provide advice to the CCP.

 The CCP will reach a decision on behalf of the University and will convey this decision to the academic department.
 It will also issue this decision as a recommendation to the accepting college.
-If the accepting college requires further information before accepting the recommendation of the CCP, the Director of Graduate Admissions will obtain your consent to share the documents available to the CCP with the accepting college.
+If the accepting college requires further information before accepting the recommendation of the CCP, the Director of Graduate Admissions will obtain the applicant's consent to share the documents available to the CCP with the accepting college.

 Information on the criminal conviction will be gathered and a decision reached by the CCP as promptly as possible, to ensure that delays to the standard admissions process are minimised.